 - $-\,$ If B is final A must also be final and have the same semantic contents. - $-\,$ The number of array dimensions in A and B must be matched. - Conditional components are only compatible with conditional components.
-The conditions must have equivalent contents (similar as array sizes - except there is no : for conditional components).
+The conditions must have equivalent contents (similar to array sizes, except there is no : for conditional components).